GoodnessJames/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-# Python - Everything is object
+# Python - Everything is Object
 In this Project, I conducted an in-depth examination of object instantiation in the Python programming language.
 My exploration encompassed concepts such as variable aliasing, object identifiers, types, and mutability.
 The endeavor comprised a collection of quiz-style questions, for which I furnished